Angioplasty and Stenting in Denver, CO

 Blocked arteries are very dangerous, especially those that affect the heart.
-A blockage could easily lead to an aneurysm or stroke, which often result in death.
+A blockage could easily lead to an aneurysm or stroke, which often results in death.
 These blockages are typically caused by a buildup of plaque, or by a blood clot.

 How Does the Procedure Work?

 Most stent placement procedures are minimally invasive, meaning that your interventional radiologist will be able to insert them using a few tiny incisions near the affected artery.
-Occasionally, your surgeon may also choose to utilize an imaging guide such as a endoscope or an angiogram to assist them in locating the blockage.
+Occasionally, your surgeon may also choose to utilize an imaging guide such as an endoscope or an angiogram to assist them in locating the blockage.

 Because stenting is minimally invasive, it typically only requires a single overnight hospital stay.
 It is of course also advised for the patient to refrain from any strenuous activities for at least a week or two, depending upon their age and previous health history.